bobb34/QST/README.md

 Don't believe the uncorroborated marketing statements vendors place on their sites claiming thousands to millions of users/downloads, etc., nor how they may be built on 'open standards'.
 How your software is implemented has no bearing on a standard format it may output, nor how well it performs, nor it's security vulnerabilities.

-We are NOT SELLING software.
+We are NOT SELLING software nor forcing you to license it.

 Our mission:
 - To be 'the default assessment solution for general use' by providing this free, open source, continually evolving software for everyone.